ASE-Workshop-2023/tutorial/_episodes/10-dynamics.md

 > ## Discussion
 > As the system equilibrates, energy is conserved but the temperature is about half of the original setting.
 Why?
+> > ## Solution
+> > We started with _momenta_ corresponding to 300K, but ideal lattice _positions_ which correspond to 0K (in classical dynamics).
+The [equipartition theorem](https://en.wikipedia.org/wiki/Equipartition_theorem) states that energy should be shared equally, so half of the kinetic energy makes its way into potential energy and we are left with the momentum distribution of a lower temperature.
+> {: .solution}
 {: .challenge}

 ### Attach an observer function to track properties